SinchanaR19/Cognify/README.md

 # Cognify
-The tasks provided by congnify company
+The tasks provided by cognify company
 Python Code